Trogvars/centos7upgrade/README.md

   ```
 And adding “*edd=off console=tty0*” to kernel boot params.

 Finally we can boot into our system.
-And to other settings like network.

  ## Doing upgrade of Centos 7 server to Centos 8.

-If you have a remote system, then you should have access to IPMI or something like this to be able to boot into rescue mode and remove old kernels.
+**_If you have a remote system, then you should have access to IPMI or something like this to be able to boot into rescue mode and remove old kernels._**

+Do your network settings in /etc/sysconfig/network-scripts.

  ```
 yum install rpmconf epel-release yum-utils